4. Make sure you meet the work test if you’re over 651

 Once you reach 75, keep in mind you generally won’t be able to make a personal super contribution, regardless of your work status.

-If you’re a recent retiree aged 65 or over, you can use a work test exemption to keep making personal super contributions for the financial year after you last met the work test, provided your total superannuation balance just prior to the year of contribution is less than $300,000.
+If you’re a recent retiree aged 67 or over, you can use a work test exemption to keep making personal super contributions you intend to claim as a tax deduction for the financial year if you met the work test in the financial year before the contribution year, your total superannuation balance just prior to the year of contribution is less than $300,000, and you did not use the work test in a previous financial year.

 You can check the age restrictions on SMSF contributions at the ATO website.